joelagnel/adeb/README.md

 Host:
 A machine running recent Ubuntu or Debian, with 4GB of memory and 4GB free space.
+Host needs debootstrap and qemu-debootstrap packages.
-Host needs qemu-debootstrap.
-To install it, run `sudo apt-get install qemu-user-static`.
+To install it, run `sudo apt-get install qemu-user-static deboostrap`.
 Other distributions may work but they are not tested.

 Quick Start Instructions